Find The Best Insurance

 There are numerous expenses associated with using your car for your business.
 Drivers can deduct their actual car expenses, which means expenses that arise out of the use of your car, such as maintenance, depreciation, parking fees, and car insurance premiums.

 In addition to the actual car expenses, you may be able to deduct business expenses.
 When driving for Uber, Lyft, or another ride-share service, such business expenses can include snacks or water bottles for customers, your cell phone bill, and accounting software.

 The standard mileage rate is an expense you can deduct per mile you drive for business during the tax year.
 If you claim the standard mileage rate deduction, you can’t claim most actual car expenses.
 That’s because it simplifies the complicated math that goes into calculating costs like depreciation and repairs.

-For tax year 2018, the standard mileage rate was 54.5 cents per mile.
-In 2019, the standard mileage rate is 58 cents per mile.
+In 2019, the standard mileage rate is 58 cents per mile, up from 54.5 per mile in 2018.
+(The IRS is set to announce the new standard mileage deduction rate in December 2019, for taxes you pay in 2020.)
 Many drivers who claim this deduction find that it benefits them more than calculating their actual car expenses.

 The following actual car expenses can’t be claimed if you take the standard mileage rate deduction: